12 Ways To Travel Safe While Abroad

 - Maintaining as much social distance as you can.

-If you’re going to an area of the world that exposes you to more risk or planning to take part in activities that could endanger you, then consider obtaining travel health insurance.
+If you’re going to an area that exposes you to more risk or planning to take part in activities that could endanger you, consider obtaining travel health insurance.

-Most health insurance companies have a clause of buying travel healthcare benefits; if yours don’t then you can look to outside coverage.
+Most health insurance companies have a clause of buying travel healthcare benefits; if yours don’t, you can look to outside coverage.